kieferhax/tryhackme-projects/OhSINT/OhSINT.md

 Lets take a closer look at everything and see what else we can find!

 ## Question 1 - What is this user's avatar?

 ## Question 2 - What city is this person in?

 ## Question 3 - What is the SSID of the WAP he connected to?

+## Question 4 - What is his personal email address?

+## Question 5 - What site did you find his email address?

+## Question 6 - Where has he gone on holiday?

+## Question 7 - What is the person's password?